As the

 I'm aware that people differ in their textile color preferences--how

 strong or how "mellow" they would like them.
-Thus it is wise to discuss
+Thus if you have questions about colors in the

 textiles.
 I try my best to accurately portray each item when I post it,